-The 2017 campaign marks the fifth season that Mike Babcock will serve as the head coach of the McKendree University football program.
+The 2018 campaign marks the sixth season that Mike Babcock will serve as the head coach of the McKendree University football program.
 Babcock was named as the 17th football coach in the history of the Bearcats’ program back in December 2013.

 McKendree took an unconventional path to its second consecutive eight-win season in 2016.
 The Bearcats used four different starting quarterbacks throughout the season, which marked the first time that has happened since McKendree revived its football program prior to the 1996 campaign.
 After opening the year with home victories over Angelo State University and West Liberty University, the Bearcats dropped three of their next four contests to sit at .500 entering a Homecoming match-up with Saint Joseph's College.